St Francis College provides premium quality accommodation.

 Yes.
 Upon acceptance, successful applicants are sent a copy of the College Handbook and Contract of Residency.
 The handbook outlines the rules of the college.
 Prospective residents are required to read the handbook and contract thoroughly before signing the contract and taking up residence at the College.

 St Francis College takes the issue of security very seriously.
 The college is the most secure accommodation on campus.
 The external doors to the building are always locked, and may only be accessed by a St Francis College key.
 The College is patrolled at night by CSU Security.
 Individual bedroom doors also contain their own high security lock system.
+Off-street parking has security lighting and 24 hour security cameras.

 St Francis College is located on the main CSU campus within close proximity to all the other CSU Halls of Residence.
 The college is nestled amongst the CSU tennis courts, squash courts, pool and gym.
 The college is a short walk from the lecture theatres, library and other university facilities.